-Both schemes are operated by DRS-ClArb - a dispute resolution service on behalf of CIPFA.
+Both schemes are operated by CEDR - a dispute resolution service on behalf of CIPFA.
 Further details are available on CIPFA's website.
+Please be aware that a fee would be payable by both parties for the use of this service.